Surface, Los Angeles. Transfer Array Exit Point

 She closed the screen before Lariya could see it.

 "Where are we?"
 Lariya said, sitting up in the moss.
 Steady voice.
-She'd stopped crying somewhere in the last thirty seconds of the Tutorial and hadn't started again.
+She had stopped crying somewhere in the last thirty seconds of the Tutorial and hadn't started again.
 Zeraya was proud of her for that in a way she didn't have time to say.

 "Surface," Zeraya said.
 "Los Angeles, probably.
 A long time from now."